searchwing/searchwing/README.md

 ```
 rosparam set use_sim_time true
 ```
 before you start the editor in the terminal.
-Also comment out the start of the node in the launch file.
+Also comment out the start of the node in the bodenseeDataset.launch file.

 ## Additional stuff